-Our life skills program includes 45 students who are incredibly talented and have incredible personalities.
-As members of the Shortridge community, life skills students participate in all school activities including pep assemblies, Week Without Walls, O-week and Friday Connect.
+Our life skills program includes 40 students.
+As full members of the Shortridge community, life skills students participate in all school activities — from lunch to graduation.

 To learn more about the program and to hear from a recent Shortridge graduate, this Chalkbeat article highlights our life skills program.

 In August 2018, the Certificate of Completion went into effect with the following assumptions: